linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 Investors would bid up price until it reflects information

-[[Financial Markets and Institutions Lecture Notes|Financial markets]] are competitive, full of smart investors.
+[Financial markets](../Financial%20Markets%20and%20Institutions/Financial%20Markets%20and%20Institutions%20Lecture%20Notes.md) are competitive, full of smart investors.
 Don't underestimate your competition!
 # Evidence from Takeovers Supports EMH

  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/94ec1ed975020e321d28857a08d260eaf683f84a666006c1b9143b18a2a6a4b1.jpg)